 Hey, Sean, how are you doing?

-Uh great to go.
+Great to go.

-I can't uh whenever he's on, I have to turn it off.
+Whenever he's on, I have to turn it off.

 I mean, he just lies on every topic that there is.

-Trump says every day that he doesn't want those things, and Cruz just gets on every day and says the exact opposite of what Trump is really stands for.
+And Cruz just gets on every day and says the exact opposite of what Trump really stands for.

-I've read Brent Bozell.
+I read Brent Bozell.

-He's been a great fighter in a cause for conservatism over the years, and and there were certain things in there that I would having interviewed Trump as often as I did, would say, no, that's not his position.
+And there were certain things in there that I would, having interviewed Trump as often as I did, would say, no, that's not his position.

 Now, here's two ways to conduct an interview with a presidential candidate.

-And and and it happens on all sides.
+And it happens on all sides.

 This has happened throughout the campaign.

-Now I have as a host two options.
+Now, I have, as a host, two options.

 I can promise you that.